masolimano/maneage/README.md

 In order to adopt this pipeline to your research, it is important to first understand its architecture so you can navigate your way in the directories and understand how to implement your research project within its framework.
+But before reading this theoretical discussion, please run the pipeline without any change, just to see how it works.

+In order to obtain a reproducible result it is important to have an identical environment (for example same versions the programs that it will use).
+This also has the added advantage that in your separate research projects, you can use different versions of a single software and they won't interfere.
+Therefore, the pipeline builds its own dependencies during the `./configure` step.
+Building of the dependencies is managed by `reproduce/src/make/dependencies.mk`.
+So later, if you add a new program/library for your processing, don't forget to include a rule on how to build it, in this file.

-In short, when the user runs `make` to start the processing, the first file that is read is the top-level `Makefile`.
-Therefore, we'll start our navigation with this file.
-This file is heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
+When you run `.local/bin/make` to start the processing, the first file that is read is the top-level `Makefile`.
+Therefore, we'll start our navigation/discussion with this file.
+This file is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
 As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is being said.

-Before starting to look into the top Makefile, it is important to recall that Make defines dependencies by files.
+Before starting to look into the top `Makefile`, it is important to recall that Make defines dependencies by files.
 Therefore, the input and output of every step must be a file.
-Also recall that Make will use the modification date of the prerequisite and target files to see if the a target must be re-built or not.
-Therefore during the processing _many_ intermediate files will be created (see the tips section below on a good strategy to deal with large/huge files).
-Therefore, in configuration time, the user can define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files.
-This directory doesn't need to be version controlled or even synchronized or backed-up in other servers: its contents are all products of the pipeline after all, and can be easily re-created any time.
-As you define targets, it is thus important to place them all under sub-directories of `$(BDIR)`.
+Also recall that Make will use the modification date of the prerequisite and target files to see if the target must be re-built or not.
+Therefore during the processing, _many_ intermediate files will be created (see the tips section below on a good strategy to deal with large/huge files).

+To keep the source and (intermediate) built files separate, at configuration time, the user _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files.
+This directory doesn't need to be version controlled or even synchronized, or backed-up in other servers: its contents are all products of the pipeline, and can be easily re-created any time.
+As you define targets for your new rules, it is thus important to place them all under sub-directories of `$(BDIR)`.

 Let's start reviewing the processing with the top Makefile.
 Please open and inspect it as we go along here.
-The first step is to define the ultimate target (`paper.pdf`).
+The first step (un-commented line) defines the ultimate target (`paper.pdf`).
 You shouldn't modify this line.
 The rule to build `paper.pdf` is in another Makefile that will be imported into this top Makefile later.
-Don't forget that Make goes over all the process once (to define dependencies and etc) and then starts its execution.
-So it is fine to define the rule to build `paper.pdf` at a later stage (this is the beauty of Make after all).
+Don't forget that Make first scans the Makefile(s) once completely (to define dependencies and etc) and starts its execution after that.
+So it is fine to define the rule to build `paper.pdf` at a later stage (this is one beauty of Make!).

-Having defined the top target, we will import all the necessary Makefiles.
-As you see in `Makefile`, first we include all `reproduce/config/pipeline/*.mk`.
+Having defined the top target, we will include all the necessary Makefiles.
+First we include all `reproduce/config/pipeline/*.mk`.
 The configuration of each logical step of the pipeline is placed here as a separate file.
 These Makefiles must only contain raw Make variables (pipeline configurations).
 By raw we mean that the Make variables in these files must not depend on any other variables because we don't want to assume any order in reading them.
 It is very important to *not* define any rule or other Make construct in any of these _configuration-Makefiles_ (see the next paragraph for Makefiles with rules).
 This will enable you to set the respective files in this directory as a prerequisite to any target that depends on their variable values.
 Therefore, if you change any of the values, all targets that depend on those values will be re-built.

 Once all the raw variables have been imported into the top Makefile, we are ready to import the Makefiles containing the details of the processing steps (Makefiles containing rules, let's call these _workhorse-Makefiles_).
-But *order is important* in this phase because the prerequisites of most rules will be other rules that will be defined at a lower level (not a fixed name like `paper.pdf`).
+But in this phase *order is important*, because the prerequisites of most rules will be other rules that will be defined at a lower level (not a fixed name like `paper.pdf`).
 The lower-level rules must be imported into Make before the higher-level ones.
 Hence, we can't use a